ssjlee93/ru-2020-projec-03/brainstorm.md

 Target audience: TripAdvisor, travel suggestion, forums etc.
 What is it?: budget calculator with respect to each currency's PPP Brand name: Pocket Money

+## Complication Ideas
+* pie chart of budget with react piechart
+* a list of budget inputs with budget notes
+* conditional render for sign in component

+## Safety Ideas
+* note taker design and its code
+* pie chart with fitness tracker code
+* hard code sign in input on landing page